danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-your-macbook-setup.md

 * Installing NPM packages (Ionic, Gulp, TypeScript etc.)
 * Setting up SSH (create a key, add to ssh-agent, copy to pasteboard)

-Doing this manually would take me a couple of hours each time.
+Doing this manually would take me a couple of hours each and every time I had to setup a MacBook from scratch.
 Now, the script finishes in a matter of minutes.

 ## Download